SidestepTechnologies/documentation/public.md

 # Sidestep API guide

-Sidestep API can be used to get a list of touring artists, their shows and products which are available for pre-ordering.
+The Sidestep API can be used to get a list of touring artists, their shows and products which are available for pre-order.

 ## Contents:
 1. [Displaying Artists](public.md#displaying-artists)